Waariss/Waariss/README.md

    - **Abstract**: An automated COVID-19 screening framework using chest X-ray images is proposed in this study.
 It leverages artificial intelligence techniques and transfer learning for accurate diagnosis.
 The framework extracts features using transfer learning and applies modified deep neural networks.
 Grad-CAM visualization supports the predicted diagnosis.
 Experimental results demonstrate superior performance compared to other deep learning techniques.
 This framework has the potential to aid in early COVID-19 diagnosis and alleviate the burden on radiologists.
    - [🔗 Direct Link to the paper](https://doi.org/10.1109/InCIT56086.2022.10067528)
    - [![DOI](https://img.shields.io/badge/DOI-10.1109%2FInCIT56086.2022.10067528-blue)](https://doi.org/10.1109/InCIT56086.2022.10067528)

+2. **Detecting Vulnerable OAuth 2.0 Implementations in Android Applications**
+   - **Publication**: IEEE
+   - **Date**: Oct 2023
+   - **Abstract**: OAuth 2.0, a prevalent authorization framework, can be vulnerable to cross-site request forgery (CSRF) attacks, thus requiring developers' due diligence during implementation in Android applications.
+A key countermeasure includes a state parameter in the URL during the login transition.
+However, lacking state parameter doesn't necessarily imply an inherent vulnerability to CSRF attacks.
+To investigate this further, we developed an Android application to analyse other Android applications using OAuth 2.0 with Google accounts, focusing primarily on the utilisation of the state parameter in CSRF attack prevention.
+Our investigation involves assessing the login procedures of applications via both the Chrome application and the default browser.
+Through this, we aim to identify the presence or absence of the state parameter and the authorization code, critical components in a robust CSRF defence strategy.
+Our findings allow us to evaluate if Android applications using OAuth 2.0 have basic protections against CSRF attacks.
+The results of our research could protect users by identifying and discouraging the use of Android applications that employ OAuth 2.0 for social login yet remain vulnerable to CSRF attacks.

 ## 📞 Contact
 Feel free to drop me an [email](mailto:waris.dam@student.mahidol.ac.th) for any collaborations, opportunities, or chats over coffee!